comperical/MirrorEncode/README.md

 Then if you introduce a bug, you will either see an absolute compression failure
 	(the input doesn't match the output) or a spike in the compression rate.

-**Pedagogical Tool in Data Science/Information Theory/Statistics class **
+**Pedagogical Tool in Data Science/Information Theory/Statistics class**.
 A lot of ideas in the world of data science, information theory, and statistics can be off-puttingly abstract.
 What, exactly, does the Kullback-Liebler divergence mean?
 What's the relationship between conditional entropy and mutual information?